What is a Class E felony in Wisconsin?

 Other cases may involve motions challenging the search of your home, vehicle, office, or possessions.
 Sometimes, depending upon the result of that motion, we’re able to suppress certain evidence and compel the dismissal of your charges.

-The criminal defense attorneys at Meyer Van Severen, S.C. focus on providing criminal and drunk driving defense.
+The criminal defense attorneys at Van Severen Law Office focus on providing criminal and drunk driving defense.
 Our attorneys certainly don’t practice other areas of law.
 And our reason for that is simple: it makes us better criminal defense attorneys.
 And it almost certainly gets you a better result.